nikitavbv/sandbox/README.md

 - Generate images with Stable Diffusion v2.1

-# todos
+# TODOs

+- generate images using controlnet.
 - serve static frontend files from sandbox-server, so that you can run most of the app (without worker) with single `cargo run`.
-- enable caching for assets
+- enable caching for assets.
+- make "tasks" link in the header to be an actual link.

 # Acknowledgments